Krakow for Easter of 2019? Well, why not?

 For the biggest Easter flare head to countries with strong Christian traditions.
-In my opinion, Poland is the best representative in Europe for that.
-That’s why Krakow became my Easter destination of 2014.
+In my opinion, Poland is the best representative in Europe for that, making it one of the best Easter destinations in Europe.
+That’s why I decided to spend the Easter in Krakow a few years back.

-The choices are endless – opt for Pierogy (dumplings), Kiełbasa (sausage) or grilled cheese, all incredibly yummy!
+The food choices are endless – opt for Pierogy (dumplings), Kiełbasa (sausage) or grilled cheese, all incredibly yummy!
 Beer is sold in barrel-like stalls and features some nice Polish brands, like e.g. Tyskie.
+If you’re looking for an option to eat well on a budget, this is where to eat in Krakow.

 Churches have masses at least twice per day and it’s quite something to watch a few minutes of that, even if you’re not a religious person yourself.
 We walked in on one by accident and couldn’t have been happier.